nlekkerman/save-waldo/README.md

 ## Design

-## Introduction
-The `save-waldo` module contains functions related to the Save Waldo game, an interactive text-based adventure where players embark on a journey to rescue Waldo from his mysterious captivity.
-This README provides an overview of the module's functionalities, game mechanics, and design aspects.

 ![Colors](features/colors.jpg)

 ### Design Goals
-- Create an immersive and engaging text-based gaming experience.

 - Incorporate interactive storytelling elements to captivate players' attention.
 - Implement colorful and dynamic visualizations using the Colorama library to enhance the game's atmosphere.
 - Integrate Google Sheets API for player information storage and leaderboard management.